 Meanwhile, a saint at the spot had been noticing the philosophical dilemma that Mohit was experiencing and asked him about his choice of hangout spot, which was so aloof.

-He spilled out its thought about the redundancy of such rituals which costs people massively in terms of emotions as well as financially.
+He spilled out his thought about the redundancy of such rituals which costs people massively in terms of emotions as well as financially.

 The saint smiled and said, “When things could not be concluded in your mind, it’s better to let it loose,” following which he vanished from the spot before Mohit could snap out of this thought bubble.